d2l-ai/d2l-en/chapter_crashcourse/linear-algebra.md

 Just as vectors generalize scalars, and matrices generalize vectors, we can actually build data structures with even more axes.
 Tensors give us a generic way of discussing arrays with an arbitrary number of axes.
 Vectors, for example, are first-order tensors, and matrices are second-order tensors.

 Using tensors will become more important when we start working with images, which arrive as 3D data structures, with axes corresponding to the height, width, and the three (RGB) color channels.
-But in this chapter, we're going to skip past and make sure you know the basics.
+But in this chapter, we're going to skip this part and make sure you know the basics.

 ```{.python .input}
 X = nd.arange(24).reshape((2, 3, 4))